houndci/hound/doc/SECURITY.md

 [`BuildsController`]: ../app/controllers/builds_controller.rb

-The payload is stored in Redis so that
+The payload is stored in Redis so that [`StartBuild`] can prepare configuration and file contents for each enabled linter, then send the files off for review via Resque (uses Redis) to the `linters` service.
-[`BuildRunner`] can check style on it in a background job.

-[`BuildRunner`]: ../app/services/build_runner.rb
+[`StartBuild`]: ../app/services/start_build.rb

-`BuildRunner` pulls the payload out of Redis and back into Ruby memory on Heroku.
+`StartBuild` pulls the payload out of Redis and into Ruby memory on Heroku.
-Using the information from the payload, it makes a new HTTP request to GitHub's API to get the pull request's patch and file contents.
+Using the information from the payload, it makes a HTTP requests to GitHub's REST API to get the pull request's patch and file contents.
 Hound never fetches a complete version of your codebase.

 In Ruby memory,
-`BuildRunner` passes your pull request's contents to [`StyleChecker`], which loops through the changed files and delegates to the appropriate [`StyleGuide`] Ruby classes based on file extension (`.rb`, `.js`, etc.).
+`StartBuild` passes your pull request's contents to [`StyleChecker`], which loops through the changed files and delegates to the appropriate [`Linter`] Ruby classes based on file extension (`.rb`, `.js`, etc.).

 [`StyleChecker`]: ../app/models/style_checker.rb
-[`StyleGuide`]: ../app/models/style_guide

-The `StyleGuide` classes wrap the language-specific open source libraries that we use to check the style of the code in each pull request notification:
+[`Linter`]: ../app/models/linter/

+The `Linter` classes schedule a job on a queue with all the necessary information (configuration file, file contents to review, and metadata).
+The job is then picked up by `linters` service, which will actually do the linting using specific open source libraries, like:

 * Ruby: [RuboCop](https://github.com/bbatsov/rubocop)
 * CoffeeScript: [CoffeeLint](http://www.coffeelint.org/)